Author and Award-Winning Journalist

 Award-winning broadcaster and author Lynn Sherr is now a podcaster, co-hosting (with Pulitzer-Prize-winning columnist Ellen Goodman) SHE VOTES!, celebrating the centennial of the Woman Suffrage Amendment and examining the ongoing role of women in politics.
-Sherr spent more than thirty years with ABC News, covering a wide range of stories – from women’s issues and social change to investigative reports, politics, science and the space program – at “20/20” and World News.
-Her writing has appeared in numerous publications, including The New York Times, The Washington Post, Parade (cover stories on President and Mrs. Obama, VP Biden and Dr. Jill Biden, Mitt Romney, Neil deGrase Tyson, Ina Garton, among others) and Swimmer.
+Sherr spent more than 30 years with ABC News covering a wide range of stories – from women’s issues and social change to investigative reports, politics, science and the space program – at “20/20” and World News.
+Her writing has appeared in numerous publications, including The New York Times, The Washington Post and Parade (cover stories on President and Mrs. Obama, Vice President Biden and Dr. Jill Biden, Mitt Romney, Neil deGrasse Tyson and Ina Garten, among others), as well as in Swimmer magazine.
 She continues to broadcast on a variety of platforms, to write for magazines and online, and to lecture across the country.

-During the 2016 presidential campaign, she wrote a number of opinion columns for various online sites, including BillMoyers.com, where they are still archived.
+During the 2016 presidential campaign, she wrote a number of opinion columns for various online sites, including BillMoyers.com, where her articles are still archived.

 Her biography “Sally Ride: America’s First Woman in Space” was published in 2014.
 Among its other honors, the book was a New York Times bestseller, and was a Best Book of the Year for the Washington Post and the Los Angeles Times.